Staying Safe: Guidelines for 2021

 - Avoid air travel if possible due to the risks of contagion aboard aircraft.

 - Hub and Spoke Groups size limit reduced from 40 or more to 12 to 16.

 - Tour Group size reduced from 16 to 24 to 12 to 16.

 - The CCCTS board of directors recommends small sub-groups where possible, with a recommendation not to exceed 6 people.

 - Daily start location must be large enough to accommodate 2- meter physical distancing protocols.
 If not possible, stagger starts.

 - Participants who are not fully vaccinated required to wear masks at all indoor public spaces, and also outdoors where distancing is compromised.

-- Group Social gatherings (ie Happy Hours) to be held outdoors only in spaces large enough to accommodate physical distancing protocols.
+- Group Social gatherings (ie Happy Hours) to be held only in spaces large enough to accommodate physical distancing protocols.
 Participants bring their own snacks and drinks.

-- Coffee and lunch stops held outdoors with a variety of locations encouraged to allow for proper physical distancing.
+- Coffee and lunch stops preferably held outdoors with a variety of locations encouraged to allow for proper physical distancing.
 If only a few options are available, stagger arrival and departure times to avoid entire group being at one location.

 - Dinners to be taken outdoors wherever possible, and physical distancing to be maintained when eating.
 Avoid having meals indoors at restaurants where distanced seating is not possible.
 Eating with different persons each night from the group is to be avoided unless distancing.